tonkalicious/Portfolio/AB_testing/README.md

 ## Project description:

-I am an analyst at a big online store.
-Together with the marketing department, I have compiled a list of hypotheses that may help boost revenue.
-I need to prioritize these hypotheses, launch an A/B test, and analyze the results.
+I have compiled a list of hypotheses that may help boost revenue.
+I had to prioritize hypotheses, launch an A/B test, and analyze the results.

 ## Walkthrought: